Carski rez: CRZ golden age (2006 - 2012)

-Third Wave to Present Day
+The foundation was laid with the releases Oproštaj od lošeg snimka by Blokovski and Ritam, priča, bas, fank by MothaphonkinMjan.
+Songs like "Rep limunada" and "Damn", alongside "Mrzim" by Arhitekti, found their audience, while the "Rezači" (the Cutters) guest-starred on all major rap radio shows and performed across Serbia.

+Arhitekti, together with Bauk Squad and FTP, performed at Exit Festival 06 as the sole representatives of the domestic demo hip-hop scene.
+Aiming to promote the new label, "Promo 1" CDs—a compilation featuring tracks from all current label members—were distributed at the festival.
+This established the Carski Rez practice of releasing annual "Promo" compilations for free distribution.In the autumn of that same year, Carski Rez organized its first independent concert at the Belgrade club Mint, as part of the promotion for the two releases that had dropped a few months prior (Spirit Blokovski – Oproštaj od lošeg snimka and Madafankinmjan – Ritam, priča, bas, fank).

 The opening of the official Carski Rez studio in 2007 in Banovo Brdo marked a new chapter in the label's work.
 Two years after their collective beginning, Arhitekti released their first album, “Arhitekti EP” whose lead single Mrzim (I Hate) received moderate airplay on Serbian radio stations.
 Four months later Blokovski released his third solo effort, Oblici od Oblaka deo 1 (Cloud Shapes Pt.
 1) which was voted as the best demo album of the year by visitors of Rad I Vizija, now Serbia's premier hip hop resource on the internet.

 Following the release of the Babble Goons album Critical Condition, Skrajb left the group, but continues with Carski Rez as a solo artist.
 Taking his place are MCs Earthquake Slick and Bigavac, and DJ Grusm, the only member of Carski Rez who is not of Serbian descent.
 They continue to perform in Ottawa and are currently working on a new album.

-Another addition to the list of Carski Rez artists is Grema Dži, an MC and producer from Austria, who did most of the mastering work on the Babble Goons album.
-He also owns and runs Maximal Studios, a professional recording studio in Vienna.

 In 2008, Oblici od Oblaka deo 2 (Cloud Shapes Pt.
 2) repeated the success of its predececor, earning Blokovski another demo album of the year title at Rad I Vizija, while the album's leading single "Ha Ha" was voted best demo song (Sqb & The Easst also found themselves in the final round).
 Skubi's side project “Skubi predstavlja Gazda Paju” (Skubi Presents: Gazda Paja – Funk'd Up) was voted as the year's best EP.